-If you have a college degree, no need to add your high school and grade school information.
+If you have a college degree, there is no need to add your high school and grade school information.

-Your resume should have a good mix of hard and soft skills because employers are looking for both in a candidate.
+Your resume should have a good mix of hard and soft skills because employers are looking for both.

 Hard skills are measurable abilities that get a job done, such as coding in different programming languages, video editing, bookkeeping, and social media management.

-Soft skills are personality traits that shape how you do your job and how you work and interact with co-workers.
-Examples of soft skills are leadership, professionalism, teamwork, initiative, persistence, and self-motivation.
+Soft skills are personality traits that shape how you do your job, work, and interact with co-workers.
+Soft skills include leadership, professionalism, teamwork, initiative, persistence, and self-motivation.

 The growing trend in recruitment nowadays is that employers value soft skills more than hard skills.
 Consider that fact when writing the skills section of your resume.

-JobStreet.com’s 2018 Fresh Graduate Report1, for instance, found that most employers consider three things when screening candidates: attitude/work ethic, analytical thinking, and communication skills.
+JobStreet.com’s 2018 Fresh Graduate Report2, for instance, found that most employers consider three things when screening candidates: attitude/work ethic, analytical thinking, and communication skills.

-An iCIMS Hiring Insights report2 notes that the top fields where soft skills matter more than hard skills are customer service, human resources, and sales/marketing.
+An iCIMS Hiring Insights report3 notes that the top fields where soft skills matter more than hard skills are customer service, human resources, and sales/marketing.

-According to the report, more recruiters place greater importance on soft skills for management positions than entry-level positions.
-For senior-level posts, the most valuable soft skills are problem-solving, oral communication, and adaptability.
+According to the report, more recruiters place greater importance on soft skills for management than entry-level positions.
+The most valuable soft skills for senior-level posts are problem-solving, oral communication, and adaptability.

-- Choose five to eight of your hard and soft skills that are most relevant to the position you’re applying for.
+- Choose five to eight of your hard and soft skills most relevant to the position you’re applying for.
 For an easy read, list them as bullet points.